Gering boys, girls tennis programs courting success with new playing suface

 But the work at the facility goes beyond just a paint job.

-The coated hard surface, which was placed this past summer, is called a post-tension court in which concrete is poured over cables or tendons, which is supposed to prevent the large cracks that had plagued the previous surface at the Gering facility.
+The coated hard surface, which was placed over the summer, is called a post-tension court in which concrete is poured over cables or tendons, which is supposed to prevent the large cracks that had plagued the previous surface at the Gering facility.

 Ron Swank, the coach for both the Bulldogs boys and girls tennis programs, admits he doesn’t really know all the technical aspects, but can tell you the surface is safer for the players.

-The court facelift - a roughly $450,000 project - has provided his teams a home again which has led to the growth of both programs.
+The court facelift — a roughly $450,000 project — has provided his teams a home again which he says has led to the growth of both programs.

 “We’ve probably doubled our numbers out,” Swank said.
 “It’s really helped recruiting.”